 About The Author

 Diana was awarded a grant by the Columbia Basin Trust and the Columbia Kootenay Cultural Alliance for the publication of Sideways: Memoir of a Misfit.
-She holds degrees in music and English literature.
+A recipient of a Pullman and a JACL scholarships, she holds degrees in Music and English Literature.

 Cole resides in Nelson, British Columbia where she has organized forums in support of residential school survivors.
 Her articles about her return to her birthplace were published in the Pacific Citizen, the Nelson Star, and Discover Nikkei website.
 She has told the story of the Japanese Latin Americans at the Kootenay Storytelling Festival and the Langham Cultural Centre.
 She has been a feature writer for the Pacific Citizen, the national newspaper of the Japanese American Citizens League.
 She has written extensively about the atrocities committed by the Canadian government upon the Japanese Canadians during WWII.
 Her latest article, "The Extraordinary Rendition of Japanese Latin Americans," is published on ScheerPost.

 Diana is the founder and organizer of the Asian Heritage Celebration in Nelson and a member of the Nelson Storytelling Guild.
 She was the keynote speaker for Opening Night of KDocsFF, Kwantlen Social Justice Documentary Film Festival, and a featured author at the Get Lit!
 Festival and the LiterASIAN Festival.

 The Washington State Library has selected Sideways: Memoir of a Misfit to be transcribed into braille and narrated into an audiobook for the blind and print-disabled.
 Both formats will be added to the National Library Service for the Print Disabled and the Blind BARD app for download.